 Migraines are among the most debilitating of conditions.
 One minute, you can be fine – the next, you have a splitting headache and you feel sick to your stomach.
 The only thing you can do is lie still in a darkened room with a cool wet flannel over your face.

-But what causes these episodes?
+But what are the other factors that cause these episodes?
 Are they just random outbreaks?
 Or is there something lying behind them?

 Let’s take a look.